"Frontend is dead."

 Tip

 AI is an amplifier.
 It makes you faster at typing out the boring parts.
-Engineers who thrive use it to speed up delivery, rather than worrying it's taking their jobs.
+Engineers who thrive use it to speed up delivery rather than worrying it's taking their jobs.
+The engineers struggling are the ones whose only skill was copy-pasting Stack Overflow.

 2. "Vibe coding" is junior work